PIVX-Project/insight-api-dash/README.md

 }
 ```

-`txlock`: InstantSend transaction received from network, this event is published alongside the 'tx' event when a transaction lock event occurs.
+`txlock`: SwiftTX transaction received from network, this event is published alongside the 'tx' event when a transaction lock event occurs.
 Data will be a app/models/Transaction object.
 Sample output:
 ```
 {